RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/livox-mid-360-lidar.md

 Refer to the SDK2 documentation and sample code in the `samples/` directory for implementation examples.

-While the SDK2 provides direct access to sensor data, most robotic applications benefit from integration with the Robot Operating System (ROS).
-The ROS 2 driver serves as a bridge between the Livox SDK2 and the ROS ecosystem, converting raw sensor data into standard ROS message formats that can be easily consumed by navigation, SLAM, and perception algorithms.
-This abstraction layer simplifies development and enables seamless integration with the broader ROS software ecosystem.

 ### Installing ROS 2 Driver (livox_ros_driver2)

 The ROS 2 driver bridges the Livox SDK2 to ROS 2 topics.